 3.6 Scan Plan Tool

 A repeatable planning template for any large enterprise scan.
-Use this before every project to size the work, place targets, schedule sessions, and identify risks before they appear on site.
+Use it before every project to size the work, place targets, schedule sessions, and find risks before they appear on site.

 Step 1: Scope and Constraints

-- What is the total scan area in square feet or square meters, by floor or zone?
+- Total scan area in square feet or square meters, by floor or zone.

-- What is the deliverable?
-Point cloud, 3DGS reconstruction, BIM model, ATIS.cloud project, measurement-grade survey, or a combination
+- Deliverable: point cloud, 3DGS, BIM model, ATIS.cloud project, measurement-grade survey, or a combination.

-- What absolute accuracy is required?
-3DGS visualization (no absolute reference), 3 cm RMSE georeferenced (RTK or GCPs needed), or survey-grade (extensive GCP coverage)
+- Required absolute accuracy: 3DGS visualization (no absolute reference), 3 cm RMSE georeferenced (RTK or GCPs), or survey-grade (extensive GCPs).

-- Is this a baseline scan or a rescan?
-Rescans must align with prior session structure: same targets, same route, same boundaries
+- Baseline or rescan.
+Rescans must match prior session structure: same targets, route, boundaries.

-- What devices will be used?
-L2 Pro for large facades and long ranges, K2 for indoor and close-quarters work, PortalCam if 3DGS-only output is the deliverable
+- Devices: L2 Pro for large facades and long range, K2 for indoor and close-quarters work, PortalCam if 3DGS-only is the deliverable.

-- Who is the site contact and what is the escalation path if something goes wrong during the scan?
+- Site contact and the escalation path if something goes wrong during the scan.

 Step 2: Route and Session Planning

-Convert the scope into an executable route.
-Identify session boundaries, initialization points, and the order in which areas will be scanned.
+Turn the scope into an executable route: session boundaries, startup points, and the order of areas.

-A session is one continuous scan from initialization to completion.
-Multiple sessions are joined later with Map Fusion.
-The constraint on session length is RAM in the processing machine.
+A session is one continuous scan from startup to completion.
+Multiple sessions join later with Map Fusion, which has hard limits.

 Session Boundary Rules

-- Plan session boundaries at structural features that are easy to return to precisely: cross-aisles, distinctive doorways, intersection points.
-Boundaries in featureless areas are harder to align
+- Place boundaries at structural features easy to return to: cross-aisles, distinctive doorways, intersections.
+Featureless boundaries are harder to align.

-- For multi-day projects, each day is at least one session by definition.
-Plan day-to-day overlap explicitly
+- Multi-day: each day is at least one session.
+Plan day-to-day overlap explicitly.

-- Initialize in a feature-rich area with at least three visible walls or large geometric features.
-Open lobbies, doorway thresholds, or corners work well
+- Initialize in a feature-rich area with at least 3 visible walls or large features.
+Lobbies, doorway thresholds, and corners work well.

-- Initialize where you can return cleanly at the end of the session.
-The final loop closure to within 15 to 30 ft (5 to 10 m) of the initialization point is the most important loop closure in any session
+- Choose a point you can return to cleanly.
+The final loop closure within 5 to 10 m (15 to 30 ft) of startup is the most important in any session.

-- For RTK georeferencing, initialize outdoors in clear sky view, achieve Fixed status, and then carry the device to the indoor starting point.
-RTK position is preserved during the carry
+- For RTK, reach Fixed outdoors in clear sky, then carry the device to the indoor start.
+The position is preserved during the carry.

 Step 3: Georeferencing and Control Point Placement

-If the deliverable requires absolute coordinates, plan ground control point (GCP) placement before the scan.
-The number and positioning of GCPs depend on the device used and the size of the area.
+If the deliverable needs absolute coordinates, plan GCP placement before the scan.
+Number and spacing depend on device and area.

 GCP Spacing